EDUCBA

 Record Macro Example 2-10

-Tip: Excel with Macro should be saved as *.xlsm as Excel Macro-Enabled workbook to save the macros in it.
+Tip: Excel with Macro should be saved as *.xlsm as an Excel Macro-Enabled workbook to save the macros.

 Explanation of Excel Macro:

-If we go by definition, Macro is a set of rules or patterns, which specifies how a certain input sequence should be mapped to a certain output sequence according to a defined procedure.
+The definition of a macro is a set of rules or patterns that specifies how to map a certain input sequence to a certain output sequence based on a defined procedure.

 Things to Remember About Record a Macro in Excel